Becoming a Patient in Arkansas

 A doctor of medicine or a doctor of osteopathic medicine who hols a valid unrestricted license to practice medicine in the state of Arkansas may recommend cannabis.
 The physician must also have an active and current registration with the DEA to prescribe Controlled Substances.

 A minor cannot be a issued a registry ID card unless a physician documents that they have explained both the benefits and the risks of medical cannabis to the minor's legal guardian.
 The parent or guardian must consent in writing to allow the minor to use medical cannabis, to assist the minor in the use of medical cannabis, and to control the acquisition, dosage and frequency of use by the qualifying patient.
+Caregivers may not be members of the Arkansas National Guard or the United States Military.

 Child safe packaging is required on all medical cannabis products.
 Smoking of cannabis is prohibited in the same places that the smoking of tobacco is prohibited, and is prohibited for individuals under 21.
 Arkansas law also prohibits knowingly smoking cannabis around anyone under the age of 14 or in the presence of a pregnant woman.